Azathothas/Stars/README.md

 - [magic-wormhole/magic-wormhole](https://github.com/magic-wormhole/magic-wormhole) – get things from one computer to another, safely
 - [mamba-org/micromamba-releases](https://github.com/mamba-org/micromamba-releases) – Micromamba executables mirrored from conda-forge as Github releases
 - [marc1307/tailscale-cloudflare-dnssync](https://github.com/marc1307/tailscale-cloudflare-dnssync) – Syncs Tailscale/Headscale host IPs to a cloudflare hosted dns zone
-- [maximko/mullvad-socks-list](https://github.com/maximko/mullvad-socks-list) – List all active mullvad socks servers and resolve their internal addresses
+- [maximko/mullvad-socks-list](https://github.com/maximko/mullvad-socks-list) – List all active mullvad socks servers and resolve its internal addresses
 - [mayakyler/link-shorteners](https://github.com/mayakyler/link-shorteners) – Python and JavaScript packages listing all known link shorteners
 - [mazen160/secrets-patterns-db](https://github.com/mazen160/secrets-patterns-db) – Secrets Patterns DB: The largest open-source Database for detecting secrets, API keys, passwords, tokens, and more.
 - [megadose/holehe](https://github.com/megadose/holehe) – holehe allows you to check if the mail is used on different sites like twitter, instagram and will retrieve information on sites with the forgotten password function.